Writing Clearly and Simply

 Other sources of software-based readability evaluators include:

-Also, an online readability test - external link using the Fog index is available from Juicy Studios.
+Also, an online readability test using the Fog index is available from Juicy Studios.

 Although readability tests are only a superficial measure of true readability, they can at least provide some basic feedback and give authors a general idea of how readable their documents are.